tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

  */
 ```

-The structure of both of these is quite different, the first defining all the numbers, and the second
+The structure of both of these is quite different, the first defining all the numbers as an array, and the second
 going through a loop to generate them.
-In the first example, since all the countDownNumbers are
+In the first example the countDownNumbers are
-defined, they still need to be looped over in order to be printed to the console.
+defined, but still need to be looped over in order to be printed to the console.
 We see
-the line below `countDownNumbers.forEach((time) => console.log(time))` comes next.
+the line below the variable assignment, `countDownNumbers.forEach((time) => console.log(time))`.
 This statement
-calls a `.forEach()` method on the array we just defined, countDownNumbers.
+calls a `.forEach()` method on the array we just defined, `countDownNumbers`.
 Javascript is
-constructed in a way that certain types have pre-existing functions and behaviors, such as arrays
+constructed in such a way that certain types have pre-existing functions and behaviors, like arrays
 and objects.
-This method will go through each element of the array one by one, left from right.
+This particular method will go through each element of the array one by one, from left to right.
 It
-actually does the same thing as the for loop you see in the second example, it just handles the incrementing,
+actually does the same thing as the for loop we see in the second example, it just handles the incrementing,
 and in this case the indexing as well.
-In our second example we were just taking the value of 5
+In our second example we were just taking a variable's value
-directly, and subtracting from that.
-In the .forEach(), we are actually going through the array
+directly, and decrementing (subtracting from) it in each iteration of the loop.
+With the `.forEach()` function,
-with the index internally (`countDownNumbers[0]`, `countDownNumbers[1]`,
+we are actually going through the array with the value's index internally
-`countDownNumbers[2]`, ...).
-The index to access the elements is automatically incremented as
+(`countDownNumbers[0]`, `countDownNumbers[1]`, `countDownNumbers[2]`, ...).
+The index to access the elements is
-mentioned.
-This is passed to us through a variable name that we define, in this case it was
+automatically incremented as mentioned.
+The elements are passed to us through a variable name that we define, in
-`time`.
-So the `time` variable represents each element of the array, being `countDownNumbers[]`
+this case `time`.
+So the `time` variable represents each element of the array, being `countDownNumbers[index]`
-with whichever increment it is currently at in the loop for the index.
+with whichever value `index` is currently incremented to.

 This behavior is especially nice with objects as well.
 You may not know an object's keys
 beforehand, but functional methods let you interact with the keys and values, passing them